We believe joy brings comfort and hopes to children in distress.

 We know play is fundamental to a child’s emotional and psychological wellbeing.
 Research also shows play hones the resilience children need to overcome adversity and build their futures.

-Since 2014, we have shared our joy-making performances and child-led activities with refugee children in Hungary, Greece, Serbia, Bangladesh, Jordan, Lebanon, UK and after natural disasters in Philippines, Nepal and St Maarten.
+Since 2014, we have shared our joy-making performances and child-centred activities with children fleeing war or conflict in Bangladesh, Greece, Hungary, Lebanon, Serbia,

 We choose to change the world through clowning.
 Joy and play informs everything we do.

-We became a UK registered charity in 2014 and when we did, we joined a family of 14 other CWB chapters based around the world.
+Founded by Samantha Holdsworth, Clowns Without Borders, became a UK registered charity in 2014 and joined a family of 14 other international Clowns Without Borders chapters.
 We all share the same goal; to bring joy to children living through crisis.

 Our artists and facilitators embody the spirit of play and humour.
 Whether in performance, workshops or training, we recognise that in bewildering circumstances, specifically creating time for people, especially children, to reconnect with the very things that make them human becomes more important that ever.
 It recognises children and adults have needs beyond the practical.

-Our community of monthly donors helps create more joy and kindness in the world.
+Our community of monthly donors help to create more joy and kindness in the world.
 Each donation supports the emotional wellbeing of children living through extreme adversity.

 It’s about kindness.
 It’s about hope.
 Join us.